The End of History and the Last Man: Failure of civil society and political decay

 In 2014, on the occasion of the 25th anniversary of the publication of the original essay, "The End of History?", Fukuyama wrote a column in The Wall Street Journal again updating his hypothesis.
 He wrote that, while liberal democracy still had no real competition from more authoritarian systems of government "in the realm of ideas", nevertheless he was less idealistic than he had been "during the heady days of 1989".
-Fukuyama noted the Orange Revolution in Ukraine and the Arab Spring, both of which seemed to have failed in their pro-democracy goals, as well as the "backsliding" of democracy in countries including Thailand, Turkey and Nicaragua.
-He stated that the biggest problem for the democratically elected governments in some countries was not ideological but "their failure to provide the substance of what people want from government: personal security, shared economic growth and the basic public services ... that are needed to achieve individual opportunity."
-Though he believed that economic growth, improved government and civic institutions all reinforced one another, he wrote that it was not inevitable that "all countries will ... get on that escalator".
+Fukuyama noted the Orange Revolution (2004–2005) in Ukraine and the Arab Spring (2010s), both of which seemed to have failed in their pro-democracy goals, as well as the democratic backsliding in countries including Thailand, Turkey and Nicaragua.
+He stated that the biggest problem for the democratically elected governments in some countries was not ideological but "their failure to provide the substance of what people want from government: personal security, shared economic growth and the basic public services [...] that are needed to achieve individual opportunity."
+Though he believed that economic growth, improved government and civic institutions all reinforced one another, he wrote that it was not inevitable that "all countries will [...] get on that escalator".

 Twenty-five years later, the most serious threat to the end-of-history hypothesis isn't that there is a higher, better model out there that will someday supersede liberal democracy; neither Islamist theocracy nor Chinese capitalism cuts it.
 Once societies get on the up escalator of industrialization, their social structure begins to change in ways that increase demands for political participation.
 If political elites accommodate these demands, we arrive at some version of democracy.